Sources: TMLT FAQs-Minors and Texas Statutes-Family Code 101.003

 - Right to be designate on the child's records as a person to be notified in case of an emergency.

 - Right to consent to medical, dental, and surgical treatment during an emergency involving an immediate danger to the health and safety of the child.

 Specific rights for a divorced parent who has custody of child

-Texas Family Code §153.132 states a "sole managing conservator" (custodial parent) have all the rights listed above in §153.073, AND the right to consent to medical treatment involving invasive procedure, and the right to consent to psychological or psychiatric treatment of a child, unless limited by a court order.
+The Texas Statutes Family Code 153.132 states a "sole managing conservator" (custodial parent) has all the rights listed above in §153.073, AND the right to consent to medical treatment involving invasive procedure, and the right to consent to psychological or psychiatric treatment of a child, unless limited by a court order.

-Texas Statutes - Family Code §153.074 states that a "possessory conservator" (non-custodial parent) has the rights listed above in §153.073, AND the duty to provide only medical and dental care not involving invasive procedures, unless limited by a court order.
+The Texas Statutes Family Code 153.074 states that a "possessory conservator" (non-custodial parent) has the rights listed above in §153.073, AND the duty to provide only medical and dental care not involving invasive procedures, unless limited by a court order.